-Buildings are stated at revalued amount less accumulated depreciation and impairment losses, if any, recognised after the date of the revaluation.
+Leasehold buildings are stated at revalued amount less accumulated depreciation and impairment losses, if any, recognised after the date of the revaluation.

-Buildings are revalued periodically, at least once in every 5 years.
+Leasehold buildings are revalued periodically, at least once in every 5 years.
 Surpluses arising from the revaluation are recognised in other comprehensive income and accumulated in equity under the revaluation reserve.
 Deficits arising from the revaluation, to the extent that they are not supported by any previous revaluation surpluses, are recognised in profit or loss.